Submit a Manuscript

 Length and Abstract

-The length of published manuscripts is 8,000 - 11,000 words including footnotes and abstract.
+The length of published manuscripts is 8,000 - 11,000 words including footnotes.
 All article submissions should include an abstract of 100-150 words.

 Manuscript Submission and Review